7 key benefits of manufacturing inventory management software

 5. Integration with other departments

-Manufacturing inventory management can be a part of a more complex ERP (Enterprise Resource Planning) systems.
-This creates an environment where the different business units of a company such as manufacturing, accounting and management can all communicate with each other in real-time, and decisions can be made based on accurate up to date information.
-If these systems are actively used by employees and managers, it can truly be a powerful tool.
+Manufacturing inventory management can be a part of a more complex ERP (Enterprise Resource Planning) system.
+This creates an environment where the different business units of a company such as manufacturing, accounting, and management can all communicate with each other in real time, and decisions can be made based on accurate, up-to-date information.
+If these systems are actively used by employees and managers, they can truly be a powerful tool.

 6. Customer satisfaction

 Inventory management software has the added advantage of improving customer relations.
 This is due to various factors, some of which are listed below:

 - On-time delivery – Nothing can sour a relationship faster than late delivery.
 If a salesperson sells a product based on outdated inventory data, this can result in cascaded delays.

 - Quality products – If a product does not meet quality standards it can be flagged on the system and it can be barred from being accidentally shipped out to the customer.